Updated: September 9, 2025 (January 13, 2024)

 Jim leads the Directions on Microsoft editorial team and has been writing about technology since the early 1990s.
 Most recently... more

-• The latest repositioning of Microsoft Planner will see it absorb Project for the Web, but leaves Project Online and Project Server unaltered.
+• The latest repositioning of Microsoft Planner will see it absorb Project for the Web, but leaves Project Desktop and Project Server unaltered.

-• Project for the Web capabilities will eventually become part of an updated Planner cloud service, as premium subscription features.
+• Project for the Web capabilities have become part of an updated Planner cloud service, as premium subscription features.

-• Project Online and Project Server remain supported and unchanged with no announced retirement date.
+• Project Server SE and Project Desktop remain supported and unchanged with no announced retirement date.

 Project for the Web will become part of a “new Planner” cloud service rolling out in 2024.
 Since Project for the Web’s introduction in 2019, Microsoft has stated the service would replace Project Online over time.
-Microsoft has now altered those plans, indicating an intention to continue with Project Online (and Server) for in-depth “waterfall” project management while focusing on Planner for lightweight task and project management capabilities.
+Microsoft has now altered those plans, indicating an intention to continue with Project Server and Project Desktop for in-depth “waterfall” project management while focusing on Planner for lightweight task and project management capabilities.
+The Project Online service will shut down in Sept.
+2026 and remove access to all customer data in the service, so customers should immediately start migrating to an alternative.

 Atlas Members have full access